Crossfire (film)

-Crossfire is a 1947 American film noir drama film starring Robert Young, Robert Mitchum and Robert Ryan which deals with the theme of anti-Semitism, as did that year's Academy Award for Best Picture winner, Gentleman's Agreement.
-The film was directed by Edward Dmytryk and the screenplay was written by John Paxton, based on the 1945 novel The Brick Foxhole by screenwriter and director Richard Brooks.
-The film's supporting cast features Gloria Grahame and Sam Levene.
-The picture received five Oscar nominations, including Ryan for Best Supporting Actor and Gloria Grahame for Best Supporting Actress.
-It was the first B movie to receive a best picture nomination.
+Crossfire is a 1947 American crime film noir directed by Edward Dmytryk and starring Robert Young, Robert Mitchum, Robert Ryan, Gloria Grahame and Sam Levene.
+It is based on the 1945 novel The Brick Foxhole by Richard Brooks.
+The plot concerns a murder investigation among a group of demobilized military personnel, where antisemitism is a motivating factor.

+Though produced by "B-movie" specialists RKO Pictures, the film proved a critical and commercial success and was nominated for five Academy Awards including Best Picture, Best Director, and Best Supporting Actor for Ryan.
+It was the first B-movie to receive a Best Picture Oscar nomination.

 Plot

-In the opening scene, a man is seen beating a Jewish man named Joseph Samuels to death in a hotel room.
-After the police are called in to investigate his murder, officer Capt.
-Finlay suspects that the murderer may be among a group of demobilized soldiers who had been with Samuels and his female companion at a hotel bar the night of his death.
+In Washington D.C., a former US Army soldier named Joseph Samuels is found dead in a hotel room.
+Police Captain Finlay suspects that the murderer may be among a group of demobilized servicemen had been with Samuels and his female companion Miss Lewis at a hotel bar the night of his death.

-Private "Monty" Montgomery, explains his version of the story to investigator Finlay.
-He claims that he and his friend Floyd Bowers met Samuels at the hotel bar and went up to his apartment to find Samuels talking to Cpl.
-"Mitch" Mitchell.
-Soon upon their arrival, Mitch sick from heavy drinking, leaves Samuel's apartment alone, then Monty and Floyd leave a minute or so later.
-According to Monty's story, that was the last time they saw Samuels alive.
+One of the soldiers, former police officer Sgt.
+Montgomery, tells Finlay that he and his friend Floyd Bowers met Samuels at the hotel bar and went up to his apartment to find Samuels talking to Cpl.
+Arthur "Mitch" Mitchell.
+Soon upon their arrival, a heavily drunk Mitch left Samuels' apartment alone, then Montgomery and Floyd left a minute or so later.
+Montgomery claims that it was the last time they saw Samuels alive.

-Sergeant Keeley, concerned that Mitch may be the prime suspect, investigates the murder himself, hoping to clear his friend's name.
-After helping Mitch escape from police capture, Keeley meets him in a movie theater, where Mitch tells his version of the story.
-Although he was drunk, Mitch remembered Monty arguing with Samuels inside his apartment.
-After Mitch left, he spent the rest of the night with Ginny Tremaine, a working girl he met in a dancehall.
-When he wakes up the next morning in her apartment, Ginny was not there, but after hearing a knock at the door, he meets Ginny's husband Mr. Tremaine, who offers to make him coffee.
-While Mr. Tremaine looks for some cigarettes, Mitch hastily leaves the apartment.
+Sgt.
+Peter Keeley, concerned that Mitch may be the prime suspect, investigates the murder himself, hoping to clear his friend's name.
+After helping Mitch escape from police capture, Keeley meets him in a movie theater, where Mitch recalls Montgomery arguing with Samuels inside his apartment.
+After Mitch left, he spent part of the night with Ginny Tremaine, a working girl he met in a dance hall.
+When Mitch woke up the next morning in Ginny's apartment, she was not there.
+After hearing a knock at the door, Mitch met an odd man, who offered to make him coffee, and claimed he was waiting for Ginny too.
+While the man looked for some cigarettes, Mitch hastily left the apartment.

-Meanwhile, Monty and Floyd meet in an apartment.
-Monty tells Floyd to stay out of sight and to keep their stories straight, that they had no argument with Samuels and left his apartment shortly after Mitch.
-Keeley knocks on their door and talks briefly with Floyd about the killing while Monty hides.
-After Keeley leaves, Monty – revealed to be the killer – berates Floyd for refusing to stay out of sight, beats and kills him.
+Meanwhile, Montgomery and Floyd meet in an apartment.
+Montgomery tells Floyd to stay out of sight and to keep their stories straight, that they had no argument with Samuels and left his apartment shortly after Mitch.
+Keeley knocks on their door and asks Floyd about the killing while Montgomery hides.
+After Keeley leaves, Montgomery – the actual killer – kills Floyd for refusing to stay out of sight, and then stages a hanging suicide.